Continuous Queuing of Workflows

 -

-The above two points may also lead to rebalancing of Kafka consumer groups.
+An extremely rare possibility is that the Kafka consumer group is in a rebalance state.
 This is mainly caused by slow processes resulting in timeouts, or consumer service instances being affected by resource issues and restarting, which in turn triggers consumer group rebalancing.

 You can use the following command to check the actual message accumulation status in each topic partition and whether the system is currently in a rebalancing state: